rust-vmm/community/README.md

 built on top of [Buildkite](http://buildkite.com/), and added as a submodule to all rust-vmm repositories.
 For more details, please check the [rust-vmm-ci README](https://github.com/rust-vmm/rust-vmm-ci/).

-### Versioning Crates - WIP

-This section is under construction.

-### Fuzz Testing - WIP

-This section is under construction.